 - Exciton Diffusion in Organic Semiconductors

 A bulk heterojunction organic photovoltaic (BHJ OPV) device consists of a ~100 nm thick film comprising a blend of an electron donating and electron accepting material that phase segregate to form nanoscale, bicontinuous domains.
-Upon exposure to light, a photon absorbed by one of the materials promotes an electron from its highest occupied molecular orbital (HOMO) to its lowest unoccupied molecular orbital (LUMO), forming a bound electron–hole pair known as an exciton.
+Upon exposure to light, a photon absorbed by one of the materials promotes an electron from its highest occupied molecular orbital (HOMO) to its lowest unoccupied molecular orbital (LUMO), creating a bound electron–hole pair known as an exciton.
 This exciton can diffuse within the film and may reach an interface between the electron donor and electron acceptor.
 At this interface, there is an energetic driving force for the exciton to split into free charges, with the electron in the acceptor and the hole in donor.
 Once charges are formed, an electric field created by two electrodes of differing work functions provides a driving force to sweep out the generated charges, with the electrons travelling through the acceptor domains to the cathode and the holes travelling through the donor domains to the anode.

 Charge carrier transport and carrier recombination govern the operation of all electronic devices, including those utilizing organic semiconductors.
 Thus, understanding charge transport and charge recombination in organic semiconductors is a prerequisite for successfully designing future high performance organic electronic devices such as solar cells, field-effect transistors or light emitting diodes.